Early 20th Century

-The idea of forming a village club was thought up in the bar of the Bridge Inn in 1982.
-Former Chairman Barrie Williams and Swansea City defender Wyndam Evans were discussing football and when Wyndam asked how the team had faired the previous day he was shocked when Barrie informed him that there was no village side.
+The idea of forming a village club was thought up in the bar of the Bridgend Inn around 1982.
+Barrie Williams and then Swansea City defender Wyndam Evans were discussing football and when Wyndam asked how the village team had faired the previous day.
+He was shocked when Barrie informed him that there was no village side.

 Huw Johns, an ex-Llanelli player happened to be in the pub at the same time and was quickly in on the debate.
 Wyndam was adamant that a village the size of Llangennech should have it's own football team.

 A few hours later the idea of "Llangennech A.F.C." had been formed.

 Wyndam was obviously unable to participate any further because of his commitments with Swansea City, but had a lasting message for Barrie that the first kit should be in the same colours of Llangennech R.F.C. - red and black.